kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 51.11 20250928 =

+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/code-snippets-pro/">CM Tooltip Glossary</a>: Adds support for the <a href="https://wordpress.org/plugins/code-snippets/">Code Snippets Pro plugin</a>.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/icegram-engage/">Icegram Engage</a> adds support for the <a href="https://wordpress.org/plugins/icegram/">Icegram Engage plugin</a>.
+* Added broadcast_add_post_row_actions_and_hooks filter to allow for access to post actions and bulk post actions via code snippet.
+In case your editor, that normally is not allowed to broadcast, needs access to the bulk post actions.

 = 51.09 20250907 =